saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 set protocols ospf area 0.0.0.0 interface ge-0/0/3.10 ldp-synchronization
 ```

-We notice a few things.
-First of all, specifying the interfaces under LDP is enough for IOS XR.
+Notice how specifying the interfaces under LDP is enough for IOS XR.
 For the Juniper, to enable the interface for OSPF, configuring it under LDP is not enough.
 We also need to enable the interfaces for MPLS processing by specifying the MPLS address family under the interface configuration and under  `protocols mpls`.

-The other thing we notice is that the defaults for Juniper and Cisco are slighlty different.
+Another thing worth knowing is that the defaults for Juniper and Cisco are slightly different.

 For Juniper, we configured the following options:
 - `track-igp-metric`: this will copy the IGP metric into the `inet.3` table.
-Normally, Juniper will default all LDP routes to 1 _ascii shrug_
+Normally, Juniper will default all LDP routes to 1 (_ascii shrug_)
 - `deaggregate`: this will deaggregate the FECs and will cause each prefix to be bound to a separate label.
 Not the default on Juniper, though it is recommended to configure it by Juniper.

 For Cisco, we configured the following options: